How much can I expect to get paid?

 Can I find work with The Nanny Company?

 To be a nanny with our Education Programme you need to have a passion for caring for babies and preschool children.
 You need to have initiative and be able to manage a home environment and to want to foster early childhood growth in the home.
+You do need to have previous work experience with preschool aged children.

 What is the process?